Tullio Levi-Civita: Biography

 His textbook on tensor calculus, The Absolute Differential Calculus (originally a set of lecture notes in Italian co-authored with Ricci-Curbastro), remains one of the standard texts almost a century after its first publication, with several translations available.

 In 1936, receiving an invitation from Einstein, Levi-Civita traveled to Princeton, United States and lived there with him for a year.
 But when the risk of war in Europe again rose, he returned to Italy.
 The 1938 race laws enacted by the Italian Fascist government deprived Levi-Civita of his professorship and of his membership of all scientific societies.
-Isolated from the scientific world, he died in his apartment in Rome in 1941.
+Isolated from the scientific world, he died in his apartment in Rome on 29 December, 1941.

 Among his PhD students were Octav Onicescu, Attilio Palatini, Giovanni Lampariello and Gheorghe Vrânceanu.

 Later on, when asked what he liked best about Italy, Einstein said "spaghetti and Levi-Civita".

 Other studies and honors

 Analytical dynamics was another aspect of Levi-Civita's studies: many of his articles examine the three-body problem.
 He wrote articles on hydrodynamics and on systems of differential equations.
 He is credited with improvements to the Cauchy–Kowalevski theorem, on which he wrote a book in 1931.
 In 1933, he contributed to work on the Dirac equation.
 He developed the Levi-Civita field, a system of numbers that includes infinitesimal quantities.

+Levi-Civita was elected an international honorary member of the American Academy of Arts and Sciences in 1917.
 The Royal Society awarded him the Sylvester Medal in 1922 and elected him as a foreign member in 1930.
 He became an honorary member of the London Mathematical Society, of the Royal Society of Edinburgh, and of the Edinburgh Mathematical Society, following his participation in their colloquium in 1930 at the University of St Andrews.
-He was also a member of the Accademia dei Lincei and the Pontifical Academy of Sciences.
+He was also a member of the Accademia dei Lincei, the Pontifical Academy of Sciences, and the American Philosophical Society.